 2. Satisfy user intent

-Once you understand what user intent is for your keyword, you should start optimizing your content I’m accordance with that.
+Once you understand what user intent is for your keyword, you should start optimizing your content I’m in accordance with that.
 This can either be done by creating fresh content or improving your already existing content.
 Some of the steps involved in this phase are: deleting dead weight pages, changing the font, expanding the post to include more subtopics and more information, including the year of the post.

 3. UX signals optimization

 This is the tricky part.
 Users will leave if your content is optimized in accordance with user intent but your website isn’t.
 If your site isn’t impressive, users will leave no matter how amazingly flawless your content is.
-And that’s why optimization of UX signals is important.
+And that’s why the optimization of UX signals is important.
 This can be done by focusing on: